Why Recreational Laser Users and Hobbyists Need Laser Safety Glasses

 Laser Cutters And Engravers

-These are self contained machines that have a movable laser head that can etch patterns into wood and other materials.
+These are self-contained machines that have a movable laser head that can etch patterns into the wood and other materials.
 They can also be used to cut 2D slices out of a material, such as wood.
 These slices are then glued together to form 3D objects.
 These devices typically use CO2 lasers, which emit a far-infrared (IR-C) laser beam.
-Quality, well designed machines in good condition normally don’t expose the eyes to stray laser light.
+Quality, well-designed machines in good condition normally don’t expose the eyes to stray laser light.
 Nevertheless, many manufacturers recommend laser safety glasses.

 Old machines experience wear and tear, and may become damaged in ways that can expose the eyes to laser light.
 Because the beam is infrared, it is invisible, which means you will have no awareness of this exposure until the eye damage affects your vision.
 In addition, used machines or cheap machines built in another country should be regarded as suspect.

 Unlike the mechanical eye hazards discussed above, lasers that emit visible beams, as well as near-infrared (IR-A) lasers, can cause irreversible damage to the retina.
 With the powerful class 4 lasers previously discussed, this damage can happen in a split second.

 Don’t take chances with your vision.
 Get laser safety glasses.
 In addition, you must select the correct pair that will attenuate or block the laser type (its wavelength) and its power.
 If you get either of these two specifications wrong, they won’t protect your eyes.
 For assistance in selecting the correct pair for you, please contact us.